-- for writing code - for collaborative development - for performing tests and verifying the results - for evaluating the quality and maintainability of the code - for monitoring the progress of the project - making the service invokable by being packaged into an image service creation should be the IDE.
+- for writing code - for collaborative development - for performing tests and verifying the results - for evaluating the quality and maintainability of the code - for monitoring the progress of the project - making the service invokable by being packaged into an image

+Considering the actual coding part as the central point of software development, the main UI for service creation should be the IDE.
 Several code development tools were evaluated, and Eclipse Theia was selected as the final solution.
 Following our previous way of thinking, all the other service creation functionalities should be accessible through the Eclipse Theia IDE to minimize distractions and make the whole process easier and more efficient.